sigstore/cosign/README.md

 $ sget gcr.io/dlorenc-vmtest2/artifact
 error: public key must be specified when fetching by tag, you must fetch by digest or supply a public key

-$ sget -key cosign.pub us.gcr.io/dlorenc-vmtest2/readme > foo
+$ sget --key cosign.pub us.gcr.io/dlorenc-vmtest2/readme > foo

 Verification for us.gcr.io/dlorenc-vmtest2/readme --
 The following checks were performed on each of these signatures: